 5. Age limits

-The guardian is responsible for their children and other underage persons travelling together with the guardian during the trip.
-When the guardian of the underaged person is travelling together with a kid or youngster, a maximum of three (3) underaged persons can travel together with the guardian.
+The guardian is responsible for the children and other underage persons travelling together with the guardian during the trip.

 6. Payment conditions